John McCarthy (soccer): Tampa Bay Rowdies

 McCarthy signed with the Tampa Bay Rowdies on January 31, 2019.
 During his season with the Rowdies, McCarthy made 26 appearances and posted 10 clean sheets.

 Inter Miami

 In December 2019, McCarthy joined MLS expansion side Inter Miami CF ahead of their inaugural 2020 season.
-McCarthy made his debut for Miami on October 7, in a 2–1 victory over New York Red Bulls.
+He made his debut for Miami on October 7, in a 2–1 victory over New York Red Bulls.
 Following the 2021 season, McCarthy's contract option was declined by Miami.

 Los Angeles FC

 On January 21, 2022, McCarthy joined Los Angeles FC for the 2022 season with an option for 2023.
-He entered the MLS Cup final against the Union for injured and sent-off goalkeeper Maxime Crépeau in the 117th minute and made two saves during the penalty shootout to win the title for LAFC.
-McCarthy was named the MLS Cup most valuable player as a result of his performance.
+He was subbed on in the MLS Cup 2022 against the Union due to the sent-off of Maxime Crépeau in the 117th minute and made two saves during the penalty shoot-out to win the maiden MLS title for LAFC.
+McCarthy was named the game's Most Valuable Player as a result of his performance.

+LA Galaxy

+On January 5, 2024, McCarthy was transferred to cross-city rivals LA Galaxy.
+He ended the season with another MLS Cup title, after defeating the New York Red Bulls in the MLS Cup 2024.